elaforge/karya/doc/INSTALL.md

 `tools/run_profile` expects `ps2pdf` in the path, which is part of ghostscript.
 It's fine if it's not, but you'll get ps instead of pdf.
 Help with heap profiling would be very welcome!

+`pandoc` is used to convert `.md` to `.html` for docs, but it's big and complicated.
+Don't need to install if you just read the md files.